diovisgood/diovisgood.github.io/_posts/2022-11-20-online-ads-is-complicated.md

 This was a completely new world for me.
 This established industry has some specializations and definitions for each of the parties involved.
-Now it is undergoing a tektonik shift, that may change it dramatically.
+Now it is undergoing a tectonic shift, that may change it dramatically.
 But more on that later.

 Please treat this essay not as a comprehensive guide,